 FASTChoice displays products from local and national lenders, complete with detailed listings of APRs (annual percentage rates), interest rates, total cost, monthly payments, borrower benefits, fees and repayment options.
-You may click here to start the comparison.
+Start a FASTChoice private loan comparison now.

 Regardless of which private lender you choose, you will need to complete a self-certification form with us before receiving your first disbursement of loan funds.
 Your lender may provide this form to you when you apply for the loan.
-You can also download the form here (PDF).
+Download the Private Education Loan Self-Certification Form.

 Final Disclosure and Right-to-Cancel Period